Fire Extinguishers - Classes, Types and Use

-How is the fire extinguished with a CO2 fire extinguisher?
+How is the fire extinguished with this type?

-What type of fires should never be extinguished with CO2 fire extinguisher?
+What type of fires should never be extinguished with this type of extinguisher?

 What are the components of a BC Dry Chemical Fire Extinguisher?

-Are there any recommendations for the placement of class B fire extinguishers in the workplace?
+Are there any recommendations for the placement of class B extinguishers in the workplace?

-OSHA requires that all employees have access to a Fire Extinguisher for type B fires within fifty feet travel distance
+OSHA requires that all employees have access to one for type B fires within fifty feet travel distance

-Would the degree of risk of a flammable liquid have any effect on the size of the fire extinguisher needed?
+Would the degree of risk of a flammable liquid have any effect on the size of the units needed?

-According to the Standard for Portable Fire Extinguishers NFTA 10 (2007) Table 18.104.22.168.1, Fire Extinguisher Size and Placement for Class B Hazards the following information should be used:
+According to the Standard for Portable Extinguishers NFTA 10 (2007) Table 18.104.22.168.1, the Size and Placement for Class B Hazards, the following information should be used:

 • Flammable Liquids used for copy machines, art departments, etc. that are stored safety in closed containers.